What is a scholarship?

 Scholarship dollars are limited and are awarded on merit and on a first-come, first-served basis.
 If you complete your admission application early, you can be considered for admission early, and place yourself in the best position to be considered for available funds.

-The next step in the scholarship process is to complete the General Scholarship Application by March 1.
+- The next step in the scholarship process is to create a profile in the Eagle Scholarship Portal by March 1.

 You should submit this application annually to be considered for any scholarship opportunities available during the upcoming academic year.
-You do not have to already be accepted to UNT to complete the General Scholarship Application.
-All you need to apply for the General Scholarship is an active EUID, which you will receive instructions for how to activate once you have applied for admission to UNT.
+You do not have to already be accepted to UNT to create a profile in the Eagle Scholarship Portal.
+All you need is an active EUID, which you will receive instructions for how to activate once you have applied for admission to UNT.
 However, in order to be selected for any UNT scholarship award, you must be admitted to a UNT degree seeking program and meet the minimum eligibility requirements of the scholarship by the scholarship deadline.

 Each department has their own application process, which will detail the criteria for scholarship consideration.
 Typically, departmental scholarship awards are made to students with specific program involvement with the department.
 Students should contact departments from their major or minor area of study to find out what scholarships are offered and about the scholarship application process.